netx-ulx/NC/XorCoding/README.md

 ![Image](images/receiveSwitch.PNG "butterfly")

 Notice how the payload is different?
 That's because it is the result of XOR-ing ```a``` and ```b```.
-When ```s4``` receives a packet, it only receives one because the two that were originally sent were already coded and sent as a single packet by ```s3```. (say also sth about the header field "type" which indicates this is a coded packet ;))
+When ```s4``` receives a packet, it only receives one because the two that were originally sent were already coded and sent as a single packet by ```s3```.
+You can also look at the header field ```type``` and confirm that its value is 2, meaning that the packet is indeed coded.

 Finally in the destination nodes you should see the original packets obtained by the decoding process performed by ```s5``` and ```s6```.
 The terminal windows of ```h2``` and ```h3``` will look like this, respectively: